 For inspiration, I listened to the music of the year 1969, not just letting it play in the background as I wrote but in the car, as I did yardwork and cleaned the Guinea Pigs’ habitat and worked out.
 Nothing evokes that particular era more perfectly than its music.
 The album covers alone are like a gallery of its emerging sensibility.
 The Rolling Stones, the Doors, the Beach Boys, the Who, the Grateful Dead, the Jefferson Airplane, the last gasp of the Beatles.
 Was the popular music of any other moment of human history anywhere near this sublime or profound or ambitious?
 I don’t think so.
 As I descended into the writing, the tracks looped through my life, pulling up the lost feelings of my youth.

 And of all that flowering of great music, none was quite as enduringly resonant or powerful to me as the music of the Byrds.
 Then and now, their albums were my own personal soundtrack of that decade.
-In later years, knowing my enthusiasm, mutual friends would several times offer to introduce me to the group’s leader, Roger McGuinn.
+In later years, knowing my enthusiasm, friends in the entertainment business would several times offer to introduce me to one or another of the group's members.
 But each time I backed out at the last minute.
 Why?
 Because, in the end, I simply did not want my near-religious relationship to that music to be tainted by the earthly reality of its creators.
 The Byrds were that important to me.

-In July, 1969, the Byrds and the Doors were the headliners of the three-day Seattle Pop Festival in Gold Creek Park, which until Woodstock a month later would be the largest outdoor rock concert of the ’60s.
+In July, 1969, the Byrds and the Doors were on the bill of the three-day Seattle Pop Festival in Gold Creek Park, which until Woodstock a month later would be the largest outdoor rock concert of the ’60s.
 I somehow missed that historic event, but Wally Boyd would not.

 As this first draft began to progress, day by day, the settings I chose for the Seattle and Hollywood portions of the story were, for the most part, locations I knew from my personal experience.